 Volunteers can be in work, studying, retired or in receipt of benefits as long as they are able to spare a few hours a week.
 Working as a volunteer for TOP UK can be a very rewarding experience and some of our volunteers have been with us for over 10 years

-Harriet Mills, who is a group leader in London has written about her experiences of running a group in a brilliant article published in The Psychologist.
+Harriet Mills, who was a group leader in London wrote about her experiences of running a group in a brilliant article that was published in The Psychologist.
 The wording for the article is below:

 Helping Triumph Over Phobia

 When a colleague asked if I would be interested in running a support group for people with phobias, I was enthusiastic to find out more.
 Aware of long NHS waiting times, I was keen to get involved in a group that helps provide almost instant access to support.
 From my first meeting at TOP (Triumph Over Phobia) Kentish Town, I was hooked.
 This UK charity helps individuals with phobias, OCD and other anxiety disorders find ways to overcome their fears.
 The groups follow a self-help model of cognitive behaviour therapy (CBT) and exposure therapy.
 Working as an assistant psychologist in the NHS I have experience using CBT with patients and was interested to transfer these skills to a self-help group.

 Often the group leaders are past group members.
 I strongly value the different skills and viewpoints that my colleague and I bring to the sessions, myself from a therapeutic background and my colleague bringing experience as an ex-sufferer having once attended the group herself.
 Our role is to provide a warm and encouraging space where we help members set and monitor goals and work through weekly tasks to face their fears.